 The attack crippled the fleet, sinking or severely damaging 18 ships as well as destroying 161 American planes and seriously damaging 102.
 That attack also was the catalyst for Congress passing a declaration of war the next day.
 Three days after that Germany and Italy formally declared war on the U.S., which signaled the nation's formal entry into World War II.

 The solemn lighting event is scheduled for 3:45 Friday at the Mount Diablo State Park summit building, which is at the top of the mountain.
 The public is invited and encouraged to attend.
 Admission to the ceremony is free, but those planning to attend should know that a $10-per-car entrance fee is charged by the state park.
-That seems to us a small price
+That seems to us a small price to pay for something so important.

 The beacon is actually 84 years old and was placed at the top of Mount Diablo by Standard Oil (now Chevron) in 1928 to help ships and aircraft navigate at night.
 It served that purpose until the Pearl Harbor attack spurred the military to extinguish the light for fear it would help Japanese warplanes find and attack the Bay Area.